ts1/flipbook-vue/README.md

 ### `nPolygons`

-How many rectangles a single page is horizontally splitted into.
+How many rectangles a single page is horizontally split into.
 Higher value gives higher quality rendering in exchange for performance.
 Defaults to 10.

 ### `singlePage`

 Force single page mode regardless of viewport size.
-Deafults to false.
+Defaults to false.

+### `forwardDirection`

+Reading direction.
+If your document is right-to-left, set this `"left"`.
+Default is `"right"`.

 ## Events